yu-iskw/bisecting-kmeans/docs/blog-article.md

 # A Code Example

-The bisecting k-means in MLlib currently has 4 paramters:
+The bisecting k-means in MLlib currently has 4 parameters:

 * `k`: the desired number of leaf clusters.
 The actual number could be smaller if there are no divisible leaf clusters.
 * `maxIterations`: the max number of k-means iterations to split clusters.